Skip to content

 What to Pack for Lisbon

-Other essentials: A reusable water bottle (tap water is safe and refill stations exist at some viewpoints), a crossbody bag or money belt for security on crowded trams, a portable battery pack for your phone (all that GPS navigation and photography drains batteries fast), and a universal power adapter if your country does not use Type F/C plugs.
-If you plan to visit beaches on the day trips, pack a swimsuit and quick-dry towel.
+Other essentials: A reusable water bottle (tap water is safe; some viewpoints have refill stations), a crossbody bag or money belt for Tram 28 and crowded areas, a portable battery pack (GPS and photography drain batteries fast), and a Type F plug adapter if your country uses a different standard.
+Beach visits on day trips warrant a swimsuit and quick-dry towel.

 Accessibility in Lisbon

 Transport: All metro stations have elevators and are wheelchair accessible.
 Modern buses are low-floor and accessible.
-The historic trams (including Tram 28) and funiculars are not accessible.
-Taxis and ride-share vehicles are the most flexible option for those with mobility limitations.
-Attractions: Newer museums (MAAT, Coach Museum, Gulbenkian, Berardo) are fully accessible.
-Historic sites (Castle, Cathedral cloister, Belém Tower interior) have limited or no wheelchair access due to their medieval construction.
-The Jerónimos Monastery church is accessible but the upper cloister is not.
-Streets: The Baixa grid is relatively flat and more manageable than Alfama or Bairro Alto.
-The waterfront from Cais do Sodré to Belém has a flat, paved path suitable for wheelchairs and strollers.
-Alfama and the castle area are steep and cobbled — a tuk-tuk or taxi to the castle entrance is recommended over attempting the climb.
+Historic trams (including Tram 28) and funiculars are not accessible.
+Taxis and ride-share are the most flexible option.
+Attractions: MAAT, the Coach Museum, Gulbenkian, and Berardo are fully accessible.
+Medieval sites — the Castle, Lisbon Cathedral cloister, Belém Tower interior — have limited or no access.
+Jerónimos Monastery church is accessible; the upper cloister is not.
+Streets: Baixa’s grid is relatively flat.
+The waterfront path from Cais do Sodré to Belém is flat and paved.
+Alfama and the castle area are steep, cobbled, and best approached by tuk-tuk or taxi rather than on foot.
+For a full breakdown of accessible attractions, transport options, and practical tips for visitors with reduced mobility, see the dedicated Lisbon accessibility guide.

 Useful Apps and Resources

-Navigation: Google Maps works excellently in Lisbon for walking routes, public transport connections, and restaurant reviews.
-Citymapper also covers Lisbon and is particularly good for transit planning.
-Transport: The official Carris and Metropolitano de Lisboa apps show real-time arrivals for buses, trams, and metro.
-Uber and Bolt for ride-hailing.
-Food and restaurants: Google Maps reviews, Zomato (popular in Portugal), and The Fork (for restaurant reservations, often with discounts).
-Tours: GetYourGuide and Viator for booking.
-Language: Google Translate’s camera mode translates Portuguese menus and signs in real-time.
-Offline maps: Download Lisbon’s Google Maps area for offline use before you travel — essential for navigating Alfama’s labyrinthine streets when mobile data is patchy.
+Navigation: Google Maps handles Lisbon well for walking, transit, and restaurant research.
+Citymapper is particularly good for transit planning.
+Transport: The official Carris and Metropolitano de Lisboa apps show real-time arrivals.
+Uber and Bolt for rides.
+Food: Google Maps reviews, Zomato (popular in Portugal), and The Fork for reservations (often with discounts).
+Tours: GetYourGuide and Viator.
+Language: Google Translate’s camera mode handles menus and signs in real time.
+Offline maps: Download Lisbon’s Google Maps area before you arrive — Alfama’s labyrinthine streets will make you grateful for it when data is patchy.

-Tourist offices: The main Lisbon tourism office is at the Foz Palace on Praça dos Restauradores, with a smaller office on Praça do Comércio.
-Both sell Lisboa Cards, provide free maps, and have English-speaking staff.
-The Ask Me Lisboa kiosks near major attractions provide basic information and directions.
-The official tourism website visitlisboa.com has event calendars, updated museum information, and bookable experiences.
+Tourist offices: The main office is at Foz Palace on Praça dos Restauradores; smaller office on Praça do Comércio.
+Both sell Lisboa Cards, hand out free maps, and have English-speaking staff.
+Ask Me Lisboa kiosks near major attractions handle directions and basic information.

 Leave a Reply